dehe1011/QuantumDNA/README.md

 1. Clone the Github repository (downloads all files and folders from the Github project):\
 `` git clone https://github.com/dehe1011/quantum_DNA.git ``\
 `` cd quantum_DNA ``

-3. Create a virtual environment from a ``.yml`` file that contains name, channels and dependencies:\
-`` conda env create -f environment.yml ``
-4. Activate the virtual environment that you just created:\
-`` conda activate qDNA ``\
-Optional: check if the virtual environment was successfully installed:\
-`` conda info --envs ``
-5. Create a new kernel that can be selected inside Jupyter notebooks:\
+2. Create and active a virtual environment and create a new kernel that can be selected in Jupyter Notebooks:\
-`` python -m ipykernel install --name qDNA --display-name "Python (qDNA)" ``
-6. Run all the tests to make sure that everything works:\
-`` .\run_tests.ps1 ``
+`` .\activate.ps1 ``

-If all tests worked you have successfully installed the package.
-Now there you have two possibilities:
+If all tests worked you have successfully installed the package and the user interface opens automatically.
+You can access all the implemented functionalities.
+Enjoy :)

+After you have already installed the package, there are two possibilities to access the code:

-1. Open the user interface:
+1. Reopen the user interface: navigate to the directory of the package and use the following command:
-`` python user_interface.py ``
+`` .\activate.ps1 ``
 2. Open a new Jupyter notebook and select the kernel to "Python (qDNA)":
 `` jupyter notebook ``